Reviewed by Oct 05, 2020| Updated on

-The harmonic mean is a type of numerical average.
-This is determined by dividing the number of observations by the inverse of each number in the sequence.
+The harmonic mean is a type of numerical average determined by dividing the number of observations by the inverse of each number in the sequence.
 Therefore, the harmonic mean is the inverse of the inverse arithmetical mean.

-Many methods of estimating averages include a simple arithmetic mean and average geometry.
-The arithmetic average is the sum of a number series, separated by the count of the number series.
-In case you were asked to find the class average of test scores, you would add up all the students ' test scores, and then divide that total by the student number.
+Many methods of estimating averages include simple arithmetic mean and average geometric mean.
+The arithmetic average is the sum of a number series, divided by the count of the number series.
+In case you were asked to find the class average of test scores, you would add up all the students' test scores, and then divide that total by the number of students.

 The geometric mean is the average of several items and is typically used to calculate the output effects of an investment or portfolio.
 It is defined as "the nth root product of n numbers".
 When dealing with percentages that are derived from values, the geometric mean must be used while the regular arithmetic mean deals with the costs themselves.